TimothyBramlett/flask_socketio_template/README.md

 # flask_socketio Template

-A template project that shows some how to stream data to a client using the flask_socketio library
+A template project that shows how to stream data to a client using the flask_socketio library